 Voluntary Sector Liaison Team - working with our voluntary and community colleagues to promote healthy lives

 We have a Voluntary Sector Liaison Team within the Surgery.
 This team works closely with our third sector colleagues to help promote the essential work that they do both within the Surgery and, where appropriate, to individual patients too.
 If you are involved with a voluntary or community group and would like us to promote the work that they do then please contact us.

 Training the GPs of the Future

 The Kirkbymoorside Surgery is a member of the York GP Registrar Scheme.
 This means that we provide vocational training in general medicine for those doctors who want to specialise in working in general practice.
 Whilst undertaking this trianing, these doctors are known as GP Registrars.
 They usually complete a six-month placement in two different GP practices.
-Dr Lodge is accredited to provide this high level of training.
+Dr Hodgson is accredited to provide this high level of training.